sanamrahimi/Capstone-project/README.md

 # 📖 HTML/CSS & JavaScript capstone project - Conference page <a name="about-project"></a>

-**First capstone project** is a web page where you can find information about Dreams Soar Events on 2023<br>
+**First capstone project** is a web page where you can find information Creative Commons Gloable Summit 2015<br>

 ## 🛠 Built With <a name="built-with"></a>